-Basically I did…but at the headland, the swell felt HUGE, and I had my doubts about my two possible beaches…Indian Beach, i didn’t even check closer, as I felt the swell was rolling in unbroken.
-Many colorful people on the beach…probably surfer!
+I did…but at the headland, the swell felt HUGE, and I had my doubts about my two beaches…Indian Beach, I did not even check closer, as I felt the swell was rolling in unbroken.
+Many colorful people on the beach…surfer!

-I guessed the next point had such a long line of jutting out rocks, this must be somehow sheltered, but besides a halfway calmish tiny narrow beach with no real camping background and a steep cliff behind, everything looked like unbroken surf. maybe also because it was just an hour before highest tide?
+I guessed the next point had such a lengthy line of jutting out rocks, this must be somehow sheltered, but besides a halfway calm-ish tiny narrow beach with no real camping background and a steep cliff behind, everything looked like unbroken surf.
+Also, because it was just an hour before highest tide?